 SOFT TISSUE MASS EXCISION

 Some small skin and soft tissue lesions can be removed in the office under local anesthesia.
-Others are suually removed in the outpatient surgery setting such as in an ambulatory surgery center (ASC).
+Others are usually removed in the outpatient surgery setting such as in an ambulatory surgery center (ASC) or hospital operating room.